patdumandan/RodentPhenology/README.md

 #### Folders:

-1. exploratory: all preliminary analyses codes (unorganized and poorly annotated)
+1. analyses: all files related to exploratory/preliminary analyses (unorganized and poorly annotated)
 2. figures: some of the manuscript figures
 3. RScripts: all final data cleaning and data analyses scripts
 4. ReproData: cleaned reproductive data used in building models